-*In my new cookbook – Homegrown Kitchen – Everyday recipes for eating well – I have included in-depth instructions about preserving including no-added sugar and low sugar recipes.
-Plus a comprehensive sub-section on fermentation (the traditional technique of food preservation).
-Homegrown Kitchen is available in bookstores and retailers around New Zealand, and personally signed copies HERE.
+*In my new cookbook – The Homemade Table– I have included in-depth instructions about preserving including no-added sugar and low-sugar recipes.
+Plus a comprehensive sub-chapter on fermentation (the traditional technique of food preservation) and troubleshooting for my most asked questions from cooking workshop participants.
+The Homemade Table is available in bookstores around New Zealand and personally signed copies HERE.

 FIRST A FEW NOTES: